On the Merge of k-NN Graph: Two k -NN Graph Merge Strategies

 \subsection{Symmetric Merge}

-Given datasets $S_1=\{s_i|s_i \in R^d\}$ and $S_2=\{s_j|s_j \in R^d\}$ ($S_1 \cap S_2 = \emptyset$), \textit{k}-NN graphs $G$ and $H$ have been built for $S_1$ and $S_2$ respectively.
-Now we consider the problem of constructing \textit{k}-NN graph $U$ for dataset $S=S_1 \cup S_2$ based on $G$ and $H$.
+Given datasets $S_1=\{s_i|s_i \in R^d\}$ and $S_2=\{s_j|s_j \in R^d\}$ ($S_1 \cap S_2 = \emptyset$), \textit{k}-NN graphs $G_{1}$ and $G_{2}$ have been built for $S_1$ and $S_2$ respectively.
+Now we consider the problem of constructing \textit{k}-NN graph $G$ for dataset $S=S_1 \cup S_2$ based on $G_{1}$ and $G_{2}$.
 In our solution, we propose to merge the graphs in three major steps, which are detailed in Alg.~\ref{alg:pmerge}.

-In the first step, the rear $\frac{k}{2}$ samples in each \textit{k}-NN list from $G$ and $H$ are truncated out (\textit{Lines 1-2}).
+In the first step, the rear $\frac{k}{2}$ samples in each \textit{k}-NN list from $G_{1}$ and $G_{2}$ are truncated out (\textit{Lines 1-2}).
 These truncated lists are kept for later use.
-After the truncation, there are $\frac{k}{2}$ samples in each NN list of $H$ and $G$.
+After the truncation, there are $\frac{k}{2}$ samples in each NN list of $G_{1}$ and $G_{2}$.
 Each NN list of the graphs is then appended with $\frac{k}{2}$ samples randomly drawn from a different dataset.
-For instance, $G^+$ is appended with the samples from $S_2$ (\textit{Lines 3-5}) and similarly for $H^+$ (\textit{Lines 6-8}).
-Combining the augmented $G^+$ and $H^+$ leads to a half-baked \textit{k}-NN graph $U$ for the set $S=S_1 \cup S_2$ (\textit{Line 9}).
-In the second step, the NN-Descent iteration~\cite{weidong} is performed on each NN list of graph $U$.
+For instance, $G^{u}_{1}$ is appended with the samples from $S_2$ (\textit{Lines 3-5}) and similarly for $G^{u}_{2}$ (\textit{Lines 6-8}).
+Combining the augmented $G^{u}_{1}$ and $G^{u}_{2}$ leads to a half-baked \textit{k}-NN graph $G$ for the set $S=S_1 \cup S_2$ (\textit{Line 9}).
+In the second step, the NN-Descent iteration~\cite{weidong} is performed on each NN list of graph $G$.
 The iteration continues until it converges (\textit{Lines 10-23}).
-In \textit{Line 11}, the function $\mathit{Reverse(U)}$ returns a reverse graph for the graph $U$~\cite{weidong}, which keeps the reverse NN list for each sample.
-In \textit{Lines 18-19}, function $\mathit{UpdateNN(U[s_i],s_j,l)}$ inserts a new edge $<s_i, s_j, l>$ into the NN list of $s_i$.
+In \textit{Line 11}, the function $\mathit{Reverse(G)}$ returns a reverse graph for the graph $G$~\cite{weidong}, which keeps the reverse NN list for each sample.
+In \textit{Lines 18-19}, function $\mathit{UpdateNN(G[s_i],s_j,l)}$ inserts a new edge $<s_i, s_j, l>$ into the NN list of $s_i$.
+Function $\mathit{UpdateNN}$ takes the \textit{k}-NN list of $s_i$, sample ID of $s_j$ and the distance \textit{l} between $s_i$ and $s_j$ as the input parameters.

 Different from~\cite{weidong}, the cross-comparison on each \textit{k}-NN list only takes place between samples from two different sets, namely between $s_i \in S_1$ and $s_j \in S_2$.
-Finally, the truncated rear lists from $G$ and $H$ are combined with $U$ by a simple merge sort on each \textit{k}-NN list.
+Finally, the truncated rear lists from $G_{1}$ and $G_{2}$ are combined with $G$ by a simple merge sort on each \textit{k}-NN list.
 The top-\textit{k} samples in each NN list are kept (\textit{Line 24}) after the merge sort.
 Then the approximate \textit{k}-NN graph for the whole set $S$ is constructed.
 The merge algorithm is illustrated in Fig.~\ref{fig:merge_strategy}.